 What is IRS Notice CP2000?

 IRS Notice CP2000 is one of the most common IRS letters that we see in our CPA practice.
-The IRS mails these notices to taxpayers when information from a third party source (such as a 1099 or W-2) does not match the information the taxpayer reported on their tax return.
+The IRS mails these notices to taxpayers when information from a third party source (such as a 1099 or W-2) does not match the information the taxpayer reported on their income tax return.
 A CP2000 Notice from the IRS usually means that the taxpayer did not report all their income.

 IRS Notice CP2000 is also known as IRS Letter CP2000 or a Notice of Underreported Income.